CUBigDataClass/newsbuff-frontend/README.md

 **Interactive Map Framework** used is **Leaflet** | Tiles @Esri

-    - The main base map is intergrated using Leaflet.
+    - The main base map is intergrated using React Leaflet Component Library.
     - Various leaflet plugins for the map were also used to integrate functionalities such as - hovering over news article pins (markers and popup), selecting an area of the map by drawing a polygon (react-leaflet-draw), etc..

  **Major 3rd-party library** used for **styling** and front-end design is **Material-UI (@mui/material/...)**

     - News Article Card components were designed using this library which includes typography,stack, cardactionarea, chip, etc..